 The expected lifespan of this sensor in the ground is 2 to 4 years, with the shorter time occurring in very wet, acidic or salty soils.
 The more recent designs are more durable for those who need to dig up and move sensors to other sites.
 As part of our research, we are modifying the design to increase accuracy and longevity.

 The sensors are very dry when packaged for shipment and too dry for the reader to detect them.

 When you try and read them straight out of the packet you may see the message on the reader screen "Check connections".
-This is because the reader can only detect the temperature sensor and not the soil moisture sensors.
+This is because the reader can only detect the temperature sensor and not the soil water sensors.

 Before you can read the sensors you must soak them in a bucket of water until they turn blue.
 See the sensor installation instructions here https://via.farm/chameleon-sensor-installation-instructions/